kyle-kettler/c0523-code-solutions/dom-event-delegation/dom-event-delegation-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the `event.target`?
+  The read-only target property of the Event interface is a reference to the object onto which the event was dispatched.

 - Why is it possible to listen for events on one element that actually happen its descendent elements?
+  Because of event bubbling and capturing.

 - What DOM element property tells you what type of element it is?
+  The `tagName` property

 - What does the `element.closest()` method take as its argument and what does it return?
+  A valid CSS selector and it returns the closes ancestor element or itself.
+Is there is no such element it returns null.

 - How can you remove an element from the DOM?
+  With the remove() method.

 - If you wanted to insert new clickable DOM elements into the page using JavaScript, how could you avoid adding an event listener to every new element individually?
+  Add the event listener to the parent element of the clickable element.

 ## Notes